Behavioral Health Funding for Washington Homeless Youth in Jeopardy

 Homeless and in Foster Care: Hundreds of Washington Youth Sleeping in Offices, Hotel Rooms and Even Cars

 Since early April, 16-year-old Espen James has spent most nights in Washington’s foster care system being shuttled from a government office by day to hotels by night.
-Over one long night she never left a Prius, parked with its lights on in the lot outside the Department of Social and Health Services in Bellevue, with a social worker at her side.

 Student Homelessness Prevented on Washington College Campuses As New School Year Commences